VLSIDA/chip-tutorials/sta.md

 1. Read in the library file(s)
 1. Read in the design file(s)
 1. Read in the parasitic file(s)
-1. Read in the constraints file(s)
+1. Read in the constraints

-The following is an example that does this:
+The following is an example that does each of these steps:
 ```tcl
 read_lib $env(PDK_ROOT)/sky130A/libs.ref/sky130_fd_sc_hd/lib/sky130_fd_sc_hd__ss_100C_1v60.lib
 read_db odb/spm.odb
 read_spef spef/max/spm.max.spef
 read_sdc sdc/spm.sdc
 ```
+Note that PDK_ROOT is an environment variable set in the OpenLane environment that points to the PDK installation directory.

 ###  Other ways to read the design file(s)

 Instead of reading the ODB (OpenROAD database format) file, you can use gate-level verilog file or the DEF (Design Exchange Format) file.
+You may need to do this depending on what output is available from the steps of the design flow (i.e. they don't all save ODB files).
 However, these both require that you also read in the LEF technology and cell files.
 This would replace the reading of the design above with these multiple steps like this for the DEF:
 ```tcl